-There are differences in the study programme duration in the scope of Bologna process (180 to 240 ECTS) in Bosnia and Herzegovina.
+There are differences in the study programme duration in the scope of the Bologna process (180 to 240 ECTS) in Bosnia and Herzegovina.

-Partners recognized as major deficiencies:
+The partners recognized major deficiencies as follows:

-Students usually perceive the current program as a classical telecom program, since the state of the art ICT topics are not emphasised and, in some cases, not even present.
+Students usually perceive the current program as a classical telecom program, since the state-of-theart ICT topics are not emphasised and, in some cases, not even present.

 There is a need for well-equipped labs.
-The laboratory work for some courses are mainly performed as exercises and by means of computer simulations instead of real-life measurements and data analysis (due to the lack of adequate equipment and software).
+The laboratory works for some courses are mainly performed as exercises and by means of computer simulations instead of real-life measurements and data analysis (due to the lack of adequate equipment and software).

-The need for introduction of new teaching methodologies.
-A large number of the current courses do not include methodologies of active learning.
+There is a need for the introduction of new teaching methodologies.
+Many of the current courses do not include methodologies of active learning.

-Currently there is no first-year course related directly to modern telecommunication technologies to encourage students to enrol to the ICT field of studies.
+Currently there is no first-year course related directly to modern telecommunication technologies to encourage students to enrol in the ICT field of studies.

-The programmes do not encourage enough students' initiatives towards development of their own projects
+The programmes do not encourage enough students' initiatives towards development of their own projects.